 I don’t have a drop of Italian blood running through my veins, but my mother has a badass meatball recipe, taught to her by an old friend’s Italian grandmother.
-I have no idea what it took to convince this woman to teach her their family recipe, but I have loved it from day one and am so incredibly happy that she learned how to make this dish because it is a staple in our household.

 These meatballs are so wonderful, in fact, that I cannot eat them at any restaurant because they just won’t measure up.